Located in the Ware Building Annex

 The Grange has been in the State of Vermont from almost the beginning and claims a membership today of approximately 1500 members.
 Because of the decrease in the number of farms and farming families, Grange members now devote most of their time to serving the community in a multitude of ways.

-Fair attendees will have a change to enter a daily drawing.
+- Fair attendees will have a chance to enter a daily drawing.